 You know how it raises red flags when someone brags to you that they are nice because it usually means they are not?
 The same goes for any person who constantly self compliments.
 I remember I was talking to this guy and every time we would meet he would tell me how some guy was so desperate to have him.
 He was clearly self-important and trying to make himself seem like a prize in my eyes.

 If someone is really worth boasting about other people will do the boasting for them.
-There’s no need to overly compliment one’s self.
+There’s no need to overly complement one’s self.
 Being boastful is a sign of deep insecurity

 Never Follows Through